micheaol/Portfolio-project/README.md

 #
-Portfolio-project Project. | Mobile version
+Portfolio-project Project. | Mobile version and Window version

 For this repository, I've created a project to add media query to the project to enable the users to view the application in a mobile frindly screen, also I've implemented a dynamic web app using CSS which is accessible on mobile screen of max width of 375px wide.